STAR Kids Program Support Unit Operational Procedures Handbook

 • write the SK-ISP in plain language that is clear to the member or LAR and, if requested, must be furnished in Spanish or another language;

-• submit the electronic SK-ISP to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) following the instructions in Appendix I, MCO Business Rules for SK-SAI and SK-ISP, as applicable;
+• submit the electronic SK-ISP to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP), as applicable;

 • create and update the SK-ISP at least annually, as applicable;